apache/singa/tool/jenkins/README.md

 # Jenkins CI Support

 ## Introduction
-This documentation is to guide SINGA developers to setup Jenkins service.
+This documentation is to guide SINGA developers to setup Jenkins service to support continuous integration on GPU systems.
+After each commit,

-We use Jenkins to support continuous integration.
+1. SINGA should be compiled and tested automatically under different settings (e.g., OS and hardware).
-After each commit, we want to automatically compile and test SINGA under different OS and settings.
+2. Convenient binaries should be generated automatically and archived.

-Those built binaries need to be archived for users to download.
+Continuous integration for CPU systems is enabled via [Travis](../travis).

 ## Install Jenkins
 [Jenkins Official Wiki](https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins)